cs106l/textbook/src/C++ Fundamentals/Initialization and References.md

+---
+title: Initialization and References
+description: How to construct and refer to instances of objects in memory.
+---

 ## How to initialize objects?

 To initialize an object is to provide it values at the time of construction.
 Everything in C++ has a constructor, which simply assigns it values at the time of the objects creation in a program.